theHamsta/java-code-grader/README.md

 # code-grader

-Generate PDF of graded source files as a feed back for students
+Generate a PDF of graded source files as a feed back for students

 # Installation